emtpb/mca/README.rst

 **********************

 Graph based signal processing tool.
-Data is being passed between blocks via inputs and outputs in a block diagramm.
+Data is being passed between blocks via inputs and outputs in a block diagram.
 Allows sequential and parallel execution of various processing steps in a easy and trivial manner.